terencehh/face-recognition-app/README.md

 ## Instructions

-> The App is split into two directories, the React Front-End, and Server Back-End.
+> The App is split into two directories, the React Front-End and Server Back-End.
 To simulate a client-server environment, run npm install and npm start in each directories respectively.

 ## Install